-- (2) A permit holder must conduct a tabletop exercise or a functional exercise as follows: - (a) at least once in each year that a full-scale exercise referred to in section 4.1 is not conducted; - (b) within 3 months after the first day the permit holder carries out an energy resource activity; - (c) within 3 months after a change in the permit holder's emergency response staff, if both of the following conditions are met: - (i) there is a change in at least 1/3 of the permit holder's emergency response staff since the permit holder last conducted a tabletop exercise or a functional exercise; - (ii) none of the new emergency response staff have previously participated in a tabletop exercise or a functional exercise under the permit holder's program for a similar energy resource activity; - (d) as required by an official under section 4.3. - (3) At least 30 days before conducting a tabletop exercise or a functional exercise, a permit holder must give the regulator notice that the exercise will be conducted and include with the notice a description of the exercise.
+- (2) A permit holder must conduct a tabletop exercise or a functional exercise as follows: - (a) at least once in each year that a full-scale exercise referred to in section 4.1 is not conducted; - (b) within 3 months after the first day the permit holder carries out an oil and gas activity; - (c) within 3 months after a change in the permit holderâ- s emergency response staff, if both of the following conditions are met: - (i) there is a change in at least 1/3 of the permit holderâ- s emergency response staff since the permit holder last conducted a tabletop exercise or a functional exercise; - (ii) none of the new emergency response staff have previously participated in a tabletop exercise or a functional exercise under the permit holderâ- s program for a similar oil and gas activity; - (d) as required by an official under section 4.3. - (3) At least 30 days before conducting a tabletop exercise or a functional exercise, a permit holder must give the commission notice that the exercise will be conducted and include with the notice a description of the exercise. [en.
+B.C.
+Reg.
+226/2021.]

-If official is not satisfied
+(ADD)If official is not satisfied

-- 4.3 If an official is not satisfied that a permit holder has conducted an exercise referred to in section 4.1 or 4.2 in accordance with Annex A of CSA Z246.2, the official may require the permit holder to do one or more of the following: - (a) conduct the exercise again; - (b) provide additional information or training to its employees, directors or officers; - (c) implement a system or procedure that the official considers necessary to improve the permit holder's capacity to respond in an emergency.
+If an official is not satisfied that a permit holder has conducted an exercise referred to in section 4.1 or 4.2 in accordance with Annex A of CSA Z246.2, the official may require the permit holder to do one or more of the following:

-[en.
+- (a) conduct the exercise again; - (b) provide additional information or training to its employees, directors or officers; - (c) implement a system or procedure that the official considers necessary to improve the permit holderâ- s capacity to respond in an emergency. [en.
 B.C.
 Reg.
 226/2021.]